rubyruins/driver-drowsiness-detection/README.md

 ## Libraries used:
 - `dlib` for the face detection model
-- `opencv` for drawing frames around the eyes
+- `opencv-python` for drawing frames around the eyes
 - `tkinter` for the GUI
+- `playsound` to play the alarm
+- `scipy` for Euclidean distance calculations

+---

+## Installation:

+**You must have Python 3.6 or higher to run the file.**

+- Create a new virtual environment for running the application.
+You can follow the instructions [here.](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
+- Navigate to the virtual environment and activate it.
+- Install the dependancies using `pip install -r requirements.txt`
+- Run the `dds.py` file with `python dds.py`

 ---